ScaDS/secai_llm_training/_sources/intro.md

 # SECAI LLM Training

-This page is a collection of Jupyter Notebooks about basic and advanced LLM usage, focus on what's possible with the [ScaDS.AI Large Language Models (LLM) Services](https://llm.scads.ai) (VPN required).
-It aims at Python programmers in [SECAI](https://secai.org/) who want to dive into LLMs for generating text, interpreting images using open source/weights models.
+This is a collection of Jupyter Notebooks about basic and advanced LLM usage, focusing on what's possible with the [ScaDS.AI Large Language Models (LLM) Services](https://llm.scads.ai) (VPN required).
+It aims at Python programmers in [SECAI](https://secai.org/) who want to dive into LLMs for generating text, code and data using open source/weights models.

 Contributions and feedback are very welcome!
 In case you see room for improvement, please [create a github issue](https://github.com/ScaDS/secai_llm_training/issues) and/or consider [contributing](https://github.com/ScaDS/secai_llm_training/blob/main/CONTRIBUTING.md).